calimero-archive/docs/docs/tutorial/bridging-ft-token.md

 ## Step 16: Withdrawing FT from Calimero Shard back to NEAR testnet

+To retrieve tokens on NEAR Testnet, you need to call the `withdraw` method on the bridged token contract on Calimero.
+This action burns the tokens on Calimero, and the bridge service verifies the burn event on the FT Connector contract on NEAR.
+Upon successful verification, the tokens are unlocked on NEAR Testnet.

-To bridge the token back to NEAR testnet, run the following:
+To withdraw the token on Calimero back to NEAR testnet, run the following:

 ```bash
 calimero $SHARD_ID-calimero-testnet call wrap.ft_deployer.$SHARD_ID.calimero.testnet withdraw --args '{"amount":"345"}' --accountId $CALLER_ACCOUNT_ID --depositYocto 1 --gas 300000000000000